Does Alpecin Actually Work? My Personal Review of Caffeine Shampoo

 If there's one instant gratification from the shampoo, it's the cold, tingling sensation that spreads across your scalp; perfect for a dreary-eyed morning.
 It's similar to the feeling that you get from rubbing Vicks Vaporub on your skin but doesn't last as long.

-My shower duration is usually around the three or four minute mark so this gives me ample time to let the caffeine absorb.
+My shower duration is usually around the three- or four-minute mark, so this gives me ample time to let the caffeine absorb.
 But I've heard horror stories about hardcore hair fanatics sitting down to breakfast each morning wearing a helmet of Alpecin C1, then washing it out 30 minutes later.
-There's nothing to stop you doing this (except possibly a sensitive scalp) and the back of the bottle does claim that longer exposure yields greater results.
-Personally, I'm not so much of an extremist and if the basic two or three minute application procedure didn't produce the desired outcome, I would probably have given up and gone back to Head and Shoulders with my tail between my legs.
+There's nothing to stop you from doing this (except possibly a sensitive scalp) and the back of the bottle does claim that longer exposure yields greater results.
+Personally, I'm not so much of an extremist and if the basic two- or three-minute application procedure didn't produce the desired outcome, I would probably have given up and gone back to Head and Shoulders with my tail between my legs.

 Alpecin C1: Scam or Saviour?

 So, does Alpecin work?
 Having used it for about four months, on alternative days, for two or three minutes at a time, I can reveal with a certain amount of confidence that less of my hair is falling out.
 Although I wasn't shedding hair by the fistful before I started using Alpecin, it does seem to have halted the very moderate loss I was suffering before.

 A quick search of the internet shows that although caffeine shampoo has its skeptics and detractors, the majority of Alpecin reviews are positive.